 - The CEWS provides employers who have seen a drop in revenue due to COVID-19 with a government subsidy that covers a portion of employee wages, retroactive to March 15, 2020.
 The subsidy intends to allow employers to re-hire employees, prevent further job losses and ease the transition to normal operations.

-- While the CEWS was initially only available for a period of 12 weeks (March 15 to June 6, 2020), the government extended coverage for an additional 24 weeks in response to the persistent financial pressures faced by employers.
+- While the CEWS was initially only available for a period of 12 weeks (March 15 to June 6, 2020), the government extended coverage until June 2021 in response to the persistent financial pressures faced by employers.
 An employer that seeks to claim the wage subsidy must examine the relevant claim periods to determine its eligibility as the rules have substantially changed since the program’s inception.

 To be eligible to receive the CEWS, an employer must: